What we do

-Dutoit Agri was one of the first South African international companies that joined the IFORED Club.
+Dutoit Agri is the only South African international company in partnership with the IFORED Club.
 The development of these unique cultivars is viewed by experts as one of the most important developments in decades.
 The IFORED varieties have been bred naturally, with special focus on their attractiveness and health attributes.

 This range of cultivars differs in appearance and taste.
 They are harvested a few days before Gala, up until the harvesting of Fuji starts.
 The taste differs from sweet to a more balanced and somewhat spicy taste, and have either a yellow, orange, red or pink internal colour.